egolfbr/egolfbr/README.md

 - Keras XML builder is a work in progress and cannot handle complex models.

 Other projects that I am working on that do not have repositories:
-- Thesis Research in ML and Electronic Warfare (not public yet).
+- Thesis Research in ML and Electronic Warfare (not public :( ).

 Projects that I would like to work on:
 - Breadboard Robot: A small robotics tutorial built around a half-size breadboard